-- long dated capital markets or institutional funding (via private placements) with bullet repayment our core source of long-term funding for the Group - legacy long dated bank funding with a pre-agreed repayment profile expected to reduce over time as loans mature and long-term bank funding is replaced with other forms of finance - shorter dated bank loans, primarily via revolving credit facilities which can be drawn, repaid and redrawn without penalty, with maturities between 5 and 10 years, providing operational liquidity, development funding facilities and project specific funding
+- long dated capital markets or institutional funding (via private placements) with bullet repayment our core sources of long-term funding for the Group - legacy long dated bank funding with a pre-agreed repayment profile expected to reduce over time as loans mature and long-term bank funding is replaced with other forms of finance - shorter dated bank loans, primarily via revolving credit facilities which can be drawn, repaid and redrawn without penalty, with maturities between 5 and 10 years, providing operational liquidity, development funding facilities and project specific funding - loans from Scottish Government, including via the charitable bond programme, administered by Allia

-The Group will ensure that its loan portfolio is sufficiently balanced in relation to the maturity (i.e. date of repayment) of its loans so that there is no undue pressure on cash flow to make debt repayments and refinancing risk can be managed in a timely manner.
+The Group will ensure that its loan portfolio is sufficiently balanced in relation to the maturity (i.e. date of repayment) of its loans so that there is no undue pressure on cash flow to make debt repayments ensuring that refinancing risk can be managed in a timely manner and golden rules are complied with.